fairlearn/fairlearn/docs/user_guide/assessment/advanced_metricframe.rst

 In this section, we will discuss how :class:`MetricFrame` can be used in more sophisticated scenarios.
-All of code examples will use the following definitions:
+All code examples will use the following definitions:

 .. doctest:: advanced_metricframe_code